nil1729/vue-phone-store/README.md

        export default firebaseConfig;
      ```

    - Create a `.env` file on root directory.
-Which Contains MongoURI.
+Which Contains all necessary Secret Credentials (for backend only) for this site.
      ```
       DB_URI = <- Mongo Atlas URI ->
+      PAYPAL_CLIENT_ID= <- PayPal Sandbox Client ID (Also use your own client ID on Frontend) ->
+      PAYPAL_CLIENT_SECRET= <- PayPal Sandbox Client Secret (only for backend server to verify purchase) ->
      ```
    - Run this command